Vindaloo ~ A Goan favorite

 - cilantro ~ Chopped

-- 2 tbsp cream ~ If needed to mellow the gray; also, coconut milk, or yogurt.
+- 2 tablespoon cream ~ If needed to mellow the gray; also, coconut milk, or yogurt.
 More or less to your taste.

 - Mix all the marinade ingredients together, then stir in the chicken (or other protein).
 Allow it to sit on the counter while you prepare the rest of the ingredients.
 If you want a longer marinade, cover and refrigerate.